COPPER JEWELRY CARE TIPS

 THE HEALING PROPERTIES OF COPPER

-Copper is antimicrobial and doesn't harm the skin in any way.
+Not only is copper an essential mineral for our body which can slowly be absorbed through our skin for proper assimilation but it is also antimicrobial.
 An antimicrobial is a substance that kills or inhibits the growth of micro-organisms such as bacteria, fungi, or protozoan's, as well as destroying viruses.
 Copper is also an antifungal agent.
 It is still used in the treatment of skin disease and wounds today as it was thousands of years ago.

 WHY IS MY SKIN TURNING GREEN?